 Overview

 The fund will help stimulate private lending institutions’ involvement in distressed communities by targeting 50% of total RLF funds to indigenous and distressed communities.
-Where possible, funds will be utilized in conjunction with other public or private monies to fund the development of a mariculture sector in Alaska, including the Alaska Mariculture Alliance’s Mariculture Incentive Grant Program (MIGP), which had a second round of funding going live on October 15, 2024.
+Where possible, funds will be utilized in conjunction with other public or private monies to fund the development of a mariculture sector in Alaska.

 The AMC’s Revolving Loan Fund (RLF) addresses lending barriers within the industry by offering collateral support to lending institutions for borrowers who do not qualify for traditional loans and by leveraging capital to support rural and distressed communities interested in mariculture.